Dr. Ryan Stewart, DO

 Is pelvic floor therapy covered by insurance?
 Yes, in most cases.
 Pelvic floor physical therapy is covered by most insurance plans when prescribed by a physician.
 Check with your insurance for specific coverage details.

 How many sessions will I need?
-Most treatment plans involve 6-12 sessions over 2-3 months, combined with daily home exercises.
+Most treatment plans involve 4-8 sessions over several months, combined with a daily home exercise program.
 Some women need fewer sessions, while complex cases may require more.

 Copyright © 2016-2026 Ryan Stewart, DO. | Privacy Policy